-Moxibustion is not something inhaled.
-Rather it’s a heat therapy used in Chinese medicine.
+Moxibustion is a heat therapy used in Chinese medicine.
 It’s a controlled and therapeutic heat that’s held directly above the skins surface, which is used to warm the area and increase circulation.

-The heat that comes from moxibustion is generated by burning a herb called Mugwort– more commonly referred to as moxa.
-Moxa is rolled up into a stick, which is either held in the hands of the practitioner, or is suspended in place with the assistance of equipment.
+The heat that comes from moxibustion is generated by burning the herb called Mugwort– more commonly referred to as moxa.
+Moxa is rolled up into a stick, which is either held in the hands of the practitioner or is suspended in place with the assistance of equipment.
 Some practitioners may also use moxa in combination with salt or ginger.

 Unlike acupuncture, moxibustion uses thermal heat to create a treatment response.
 This type of stimulation can alter cell activity, blood flow, pain perception and muscle state.
-What this does is stimulate the body’s natural healing process, reduce pains and increases tissue stretching.
+What this does is stimulate the body’s natural healing process, reduce pain and increase tissue stretching.
 For these reasons, moxibustion is commonly used in this clinic for treating muscle tension and chronic muscle pain.